RogueRope/docs/content/concept/expectations.md

 -----
 ## Contribution and Collaboration
 ![](/images/mPvcsxO.jpg)
-> Consider contributing to our events by leading workshops or assisting with event logistics, and actively collaborate with your fellow participants.
+> Enrich our events by leading workshops, assisting with logistics, and collaborating with fellow participants.

 -----
 ## Self-reliance and Personal Growth
 ![](/images/vx00fHS.jpg)
-> Take care of yourself and focus on personal development by prioritizing self-care and engaging in self-reflection and learning.
+> Focus on self-care and personal development through self-reflection and continuous learning, while also supporting others in their growth.

 -----
 ## Immediacy and Presence